NautilusTrader

 Platform limits

-Maximum sessions per API key16
+Active sessions per API key or login16

 Session-based authentication